7/31/2024 Concluding July (link to here)

 The Fortunate Few, Westport Marina

 Not only was it an amazing trip in terms of birds, but it was easier than I anticipated as well.
 I always worry about getting on and off the boat but many people helped and the transfers went without a hitch.
-Bill, who was also one of the spotters, was especially helpful.
+Bill, in addition to serving as one of the spotters, was especially helpful to me in pointing out species which I might have overlooked or was unable to identify without optics.
 Unlike some past trips I never got too cold.
 Also unlike past trips, I had to pee but Darchelle had brought the bottle and it worked fine.
 I don't know if we'll do another one next year but if not, what a way to end!

 8/31/2024 August Totals (link to here)

 During August we birded 9 days and spent 11 nights away from home, although 7 of those were for a family reunion in Walla Walla.
 We drove 2114 miles for an ending odometer reading of 124060.
 Thanks to our pelagic trip on the 26th which contributed 25 species and the morning of the 31st at Steptoe Butte which added 22, we tallied 151 species for the month on 26 complete checklists.
-That gives us 337 species for the year in Washington
+That gives us 337 species for the year in Washington, two fewer than a year ago.

 9/01/2024 Washtucna (link to here)